ZEUS: Zero-shot Embeddings for Unsupervised Separation of Tabular Data: Experiments

 We observe that \our{} achieves competitive performance for all three groups of datasets.
 In particular, it achieves the best average ARI and the best rank for both the OpenML and Synthetic Transformed datasets, e.g., for the most challenging clustering scenarios.
 Notably, \our{} outperforms the second-best method, DEC, by more than 6 percentage points, and the classical baselines by over 10 percentage points on the Synthetic Transformed datasets.
 The results on the Real datasets further demonstrate that \our{} effectively generalizes the knowledge acquired during the pre-training stage on synthetic data to general data distributions.
 For the simplest Gaussian datasets, \our{} ends up in top-3, with results only slightly below those of k-means and DEC.
 In terms of average rank it gets the second place.

 Among the AE-based methods, DEC performs the best, while G-CEALS consistently demonstrates the weakest performance across all datasets.
 K-means and GMM, as representatives of the classical methods, perform reasonably well.
-In particular, k-means consistently lands among the best performing methods, which justifies its broad adoption among practitioners, despite being one of the most basic approaches.
-The detailed results including scores for individuals datasets corresponding to the averages in Tables~\ref{tab:comp_ari} and~\ref{tab:comp_rank} can be found in Appendix~\ref{appendix:extended_results_ari}
+In particular, k-means consistently lands among the best-performing methods, which justifies its broad adoption among practitioners, despite being one of the most basic approaches.
+On the other hand, approaches such as SCARF or TabPFN are well-suited for tasks like classification, thanks to their strong performance in feature extraction.
+However, without additional regularization during training or specialized post-hoc fine-tuning (such as with DEC), effective separation of their representations is difficult.
+The detailed results, including scores for individual datasets corresponding to the averages in Tables~\ref{tab:comp_ari} and~\ref{tab:comp_rank}, can be found in Appendix~\ref{appendix:extended_results_ari}

 Finally, \Cref{fig:time} illustrates how the examined clustering methods scale with the increasing number of input data points. \our{} maintains almost constant time while being only slightly slower than the basic k-means.
 It shows that the overhead from creating the representations by \our{} is minimal.
 On the other hand, the remaining deep clustering algorithms require significantly more time and scale poorly with the increasing input size.